 It’s a jelly roll cake, and I’m so excited to share this recipe!
-Every time I post one I have to mention that I find jelly rolls intimidating, and this cake was no exception.
+Every time I post one I have to mention that I find jelly rolls intimidating, and this cake roll was no exception.
 But as always, after gathering the tools and ingredients the process went from daunting to fun, and the end result was fantastic!

 Hopefully I’ll remember this recipe at Christmas because this cake would make a great “Buche de Noel.
 It really does look like a log — so much so that I might even attempt to make those little meringue mushrooms.